Students during Presidio Bay’s Real Estate Development Scholarship Program, Summer 2021

 While we cannot change the past, we can be proactive about the future.
 Presidio Bay Ventures has long been active in our community in support of underrepresented and minority groups.
 From our ongoing partnerships with non-profit organizations, to our commitment to cultural and gender diversity in the workplace, we strive to make a true difference in our community.
 Last year we made a major commitment to When We All Vote, a non-profit, nonpartisan organization working to increase participation in every election and close the race and age voting gap.
 It is our belief that educating voters and increasing voter participation is the key to driving the legislative reform our communities so desperately need to address structural racial and socioeconomic inequalities.

 In addition, in the midst of the Black Lives Matter protests in 2020, we took steps to expand our work addressing systemic racism and implicit bias in the industry.
 In summer 2021, we launched our Presidio Bay Ventures Real Estate Scholarship initiative to give young people of color in the Bay Area an opportunity to gain a foothold in the commercial real estate industry.
-We partnered with Operation Genesis, a local non-profit whose mission is to instill self-confidence in disenfranchised youth, through the Rotary Club of San Francisco SoMa.
+We partnered with a local non-profit whose mission is to instill self-confidence in disenfranchised youth, through the Rotary Club of San Francisco SoMa.
 Our rotational summer program is designed to provide in-depth exposure to all aspects of development to entrepreneurial high school juniors and seniors who have a strong interest in the real estate, finance, design and construction industries.

 Our collective hope is to enhance educational pathways.
 We want the program to encourage students to think creatively about the built environment and how our communities serve us, while also providing information about and access to the many career paths related to this industry.